onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The death of capital’s fungibility

-Deep Causality
-Deep Democracy

 Designing Inequality

 Hyperdimensionality

 Revitalizing the Commons

-The Eventual Majority

 The Collective Singularity

-Cultural (R)Evolution

 Relevance is All You Need

-Incentives is All You Need
+Incentive is All You Need

 Our Shared Context Window